diana-hep/TreeNiN/README.md

 - Python 2.7, Python 3.6, packages included in [Anaconda](https://www.anaconda.com/) (Numpy, Scipy, scikit-learn, Pandas), [PyROOT](https://root.cern.ch/pyroot), [FastJet](http://fastjet.fr/), [PyTorch](https://pytorch.org/).

-## Implementing the TreeNiN to the *Top Tagging Reference Dataset*
+## Implementing the TreeNiN on the *Top Tagging Reference Dataset*

-A description and link to the Top Tag Reference Dataset (provided by Gregor Kasieczka, Michael Russel and Tilman Plehn) can be found [here](https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit) with the link to download it [here](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6).
+A description and link to the Top Tagging Reference Dataset (provided by Gregor Kasieczka, Michael Russel and Tilman Plehn) can be found [here](https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit) with the link to download it [here](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6).
 This dataset contains 1.2M training events, 400k validation events, 400k test events with equal numbers of top quark and qcd jets.
 Only 4 momentum vectors of the jet constituents.

 ### Data pipeline structure in [`top_reference_dataset`](top_reference_dataset):

--[`Read_data.ipynb`](top_reference_dataset/Read_data.ipynb): Load the datasets in h5 format, get the labels and non-zero values for the jet constituents and save pickle files in `out_data`.
+-[`Read_data.ipynb`](top_reference_dataset/Read_data.ipynb): Load the datasets in h5 format, get the labels and non-zero values for the jet constituents and save pickle files in [`out_data`](top_reference_dataset/out_data).

 -[`toptag_reference_dataset_Tree.py`](top_reference_dataset/toptag_reference_dataset_Tree.py): Load and recluster the jet constituents.
-Create binary trees with the clustering history of the jets and output a dictionary for each jet that contains the root_id, tree, content (constituents 4-momentum vectors), mass, pT, energy, eta, phi (also charge, muon ID, etc depending on the information contained in the dataset).
+Create binary trees with the clustering history of the jets and output a dictionary for each jet that contains the root_id, tree, content (constituents 4-momentum vectors), mass, pT, energy, eta and phi values (also charge, muon ID, etc depending on the information contained in the dataset).
 Auxiliary scripts that are called:

    - [`analysis_functions.py`](top_reference_dataset/analysis_functions.py): auxiliary functions.
    - [`preprocess_functions.py`](top_reference_dataset/preprocess_functions.py): auxiliary functions.